 Numb Feet When Running?
 Here Are 8 Possible Causes + Fixes

-As runners, our feet take quite a beating.
-After all, we take about 1,400 footfalls per mile when running at an 8-minute mile pace.
 String together five or six miles and each foot has absorbed your landing and propelled you forward nearly 5,000 times.
 It’s no wonder many runners deal with foot pain at one point or another.
 But what about numb feet when running?

 What Is Foot Numbness from Running?

 Foot numbness when running may present itself in several different ways.
-Some runners will feel a loss of sensation over the top of the foot, sole of the foot, or side of the foot, more simply stated they feel their feet fall asleep when running.
-Other runners may complain of numbness in one or more toes.
+Some runners experience numb feet symptoms that involve a loss of sensation over the top of the foot, sole of the foot, or side of the foot.

 There are several potential causes of numbness in your toes or feet when running, but the general trend is that one or more nerves in the foot are being compressed or compromised in some way.